What Is Industrial Radiography Used For?

 Want to be an industrial radiographer?

-Here’s what you need to work in this field:
+Here’s what you need to work in the radiography industry:

 - A high school diploma